Parallel-NetCDF/PnetCDF/doc/README.ADIOS.md

 The following features are not supported because the availability of APIs is different between PnetCDF and ADIOS libraries.
 Some are because of the differences in I/O semantics.

-* PnetCDF APIs that create or modify a BP file are not supported.
+* PnetCDF APIs that create or modify a BP file is not supported.
 * The PnetCDF burst buffer feature is not supported for BP files.
 * Flexible and non-blocking APIs are not supported.
 This is because ADIOS does not have corresponding APIs.
 Error code